stevef1uk/sagaexecutor/README.md

     mock_server
     mock_client
 ```
-Before running the core Subscriber & Postgres componnets the config files in componnest need to be applied to the cluster e.g
+Before running the core Subscriber & Postgres componnets the config files in components need to be applied to the cluster e.g
 ```
 kubectl create -f components
 ```